 The state fellowship program provides a unique professional opportunity for graduate students interested in Alaska’s marine resources and policy decision-making.
 The paid twelve-month fellowship offers on-the-job experience to highly motivated graduate students, who are matched with host state or federal agencies in Alaska.
 Graduate students close to completing a degree, or with a recently earned degree, are eligible.
 For more about this fellowship visit the Alaska Sea Grant State Fellowship web page.

+Sent to AFS newsletter 12/10 for inclusion in Jan 2017 publication